angela1C/Programming-and-Scripting-Project/README.md

 Correlation shows whether a linear relationship between variables exists and shows if one variable tends to occur with large or small values of another variable.
 The scatter plot shows quite a strong positive relationship overall between the petal length and petal width measurements.
 The relationship between petal length and petal width is not as strong for the Iris Setosa as with the other two species.
-The correlation matrix showed a strong relationship between sepal length and sepal width for the Iris Setosa only and a strong relatioship between the petal length and petal widths for the Iris Versicolor only.
+The correlation matrix showed a strong relationship between sepal length and sepal width for the Iris Setosa only and a strong relationship between the petal length and petal widths for the Iris Versicolor only.
 However the relationship between the petal lengths and sepal lengths is very strong for the Iris Virginica with Iris Versicolor being only a little bit weaker.

 I have learned quite a bit from the project.
 Not only have I gained a better knowledge of the python programming language, but I have also gained an insight into the field of machine learning.
 I am getting more familiar with git and using GitHub.
 I have also learned a little bit about writing using markdown.
 Now I just need to get my table of content links to work!

-## 10. References
+<a name="7.-references"></a>
-<a name="references"></a>
+# 7. References

 - [Python 3 documentation](https://docs.python.org/3/index.html)
 - [Getting Started with pandas](https://pandas.pydata.org/pandas-docs/stable/getting_started/index.html)